TurtlerLab/AutoBin/README.md

 # Problem(s):

-1. Not adapted for iOS
+1. Not tested or adapted for iOS or Linux.
 2. Windows defender detects program as trojan

 # Additional: